Joshuabrandy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches  the current  user  to  the  user  betty
+scripts  that adds  execute  permissions  to  the  owner  of the file